 I like some fairly unorthodox movies.
 But when I recommended Adaptation to my parents, they reacted violently.

-I get the same feeling after listening to some answers to the “Walk me through your resume” question.
+I get the same feeling after listening to typical answers to the “Walk me through your resume” question.

-Why did you want to do this again?
+Why did you want to do finance again?
 Are you sure?
 Wait, are you really sure you want to do investment banking?

-That’s nice, but don’t tell me any of this.
+That’s nice, but don’t tell me any of these points.

 So if you’re not sure whether you’re a banker or consultant, you’d better pretend that you know.